imhul/proto-mass-next/README.md

 The decision to abandon [Svelte](https://svelte.dev) and [Next](https://nextjs.org) was made for obvious reasons, because this project is not about **SSR**.

+## Story

+Far away on a distant planet inhabited by primitive life forms a small colony of robots accidentally trapped must build, develop and fight only to exist...
+How far can they go? 🕹 🎲 🌌 🎰 ⭐ ⭐ ⭐

 ### TODO:

 - [x] Implement ['@pixi/react'](https://www.npmjs.com/package/@pixi/react)